Tips: Using Google to Find the Right Photographer

 Evaluate Google’s Search Results

 Okay.
 You have a page of results!
 Congratulations.
 The first entry in the organic results should be Andrew Bowen Studios.
-Seriously, though, Google has made some good references, and now it is up to you to do the rest.
-Remember that Google will still use information about your location to sort results, and a solid website closer to you will get listed first.
+Seriously, though, Google probably found some good options, and now it’s your turn to dig deeper.

 Skip the Junk